Last Updated on August 17, 2021

 For simplicity’s sake and for good flow, put your information in the following order:

-- Describe your loved one’s childhood.
+- Childhood, school, adventures, family.
+Describe your loved one’s upbringing.
 Next (if applicable), talk about their graduation, moving from home, falling in love, getting married and having a family.

-- Talk about what they did for a living.
+- Occupation, achievements, interests.
+Talk about what they did for a living.
 Elaborate on any noteworthy achievements, trips, hobbies, beliefs, or special relationships they had.
 How did they help others?
 What were they most proud of?

 - Share your memories.
 Writing down your memories in the order of time that they happened will help your eulogy to flow smoothly.
 Share the most often-retold stories, small moments that have never been told, or both.

-- Say thank you to anyone or to any community who has supported your and your family during this time.
+- Say thank you.
+Express your thanks anyone or to any community who has supported your and your family during this time.

-- Lastly, but certainly not least, say goodbye to your loved one.
+- Say goodbye.
+Lastly, but certainly not least, say farewell to your loved one.
 You may also wish to close your eulogy with a favorite verse, poem, quote, or prayer.

 It’s also a good idea to make an extra copy for someone you pick to be your support person.
 This is someone you can trust to help you finish reading your eulogy at the funeral, if you need them to.